Cajun Salmon and Shrimp Flavorful Seafood Delight

 Serving Suggestions

 Pair this dish with tasty sides to make it shine.
 Fluffy rice or quinoa absorbs the sauce well.
 A fresh salad with greens and citrus can balance the spices.
 For gatherings, serve it family-style on a large platter.
 This way, everyone can dig in and share the joy of this delicious meal.
 Don’t forget to have some crusty bread on the side.
 It’s perfect for soaking up the creamy sauce from the Cajun salmon and shrimp.
-For the full experience, check out the Full Recipe for details.

 Storage Info